Install Azure CLI on macOS

 Homebrew is the easiest way to manage your CLI install.
 It provides convenient ways to install, update, and uninstall.
 If you don't have homebrew available on your system, install homebrew before continuing.

-You can install the CLI by updating your brew repository information, and then running the
+You can install the Azure CLI on macOS by updating your brew repository information, and then running the

 brew update && brew install azure-cli